plerpsandplerps/Sprouting-Tales/docs/Introduction/Basics.md

 ## How to Play a Tabletop Roleplaying Game

 When you are playing any Tabletop Roleplaying Game, including Sprouting Tales, you are having a conversation.
 You are listening intently on the fictional story other players are creating and contributing your thoughts to this shared fiction.

+As a participant, you build on the contributions of others and share in an experience where the ultimate goal is entertainment.
+Therefore, each participant serves as a steward of each other participant's fun.
+This responsibility begins and ends with respect and communication.

 ### Core Loop